 Grocery stores handle a huge diversity of products, the vast majority of which come from outside suppliers.
 Yes, some chains have their “store brand,” which is helpful for creating buyer loyalty and driving competitive prices.
 And of course, there are well-known brands on the shelves, like King’s Hawaiian rolls, Dannon yogurts, and Cottonelle toilet paper.

-Along with these pillars of industry, grocers are also trading with startups, mom & pop businesses, and other SMBs.
-While these products are necessary to provide the product diversity customers crave, as well as providing a space for innovation and new products to “hit the scene,” smaller operations are often at a disadvantage when it comes to technology.
+Along with these pillars of industry, grocery stores are also trading with startups, mom and pop businesses, and other SMBs.
+While these products are necessary to provide the product diversity customers crave and space for innovation and new products, having more suppliers makes it more difficult to manage inventory, orders, and transactions and limit spoilage and waste.

+Suppliers and vendors operate with varying degrees of technological proficiency.
+Leveraging technology is essential for IT directors and supply chain managers eager to optimize their grocery supply chain.
 For example, EDI is a popular form of automation that helps businesses to standardize, track, and process transactions.
 Larger institutions use EDI to accelerate order processing and scale their businesses to work with a multitude of partners and handle huge order volumes.
-But for a smaller supplier, especially one that may be newer to the market, they may lack the technical sophistication to implement a comprehensive EDI solution.
-Instead, they may be sending order confirmations, invoices, bills of lading, and other documents by email, or even fax.

-Grocers have a few options here for supplier management.
-They can require EDI and forego businesses that don’t comply-- but this risks losing out on new products, and stressing existing relationships with compliance standards that aren’t supported by communication.
-They can try to manage vendors manually by monitoring email and faxes and hand-typing document details into the ERP-- but manual efforts take a ton of time and often lead to errors.
+Grocery store IT directors have a few options here for supplier management.
+They can require EDI and forego businesses that don’t comply — but this risks losing out on new products and stressing existing relationships with compliance standards that aren’t supported by communication.
+They can try to manage vendors manually by monitoring email and faxes and hand-typing document details into the ERP — but manual efforts take a ton of time and often lead to errors.

-Or they can invest in an integrated solution like the TrueCommerce OneTime supplier enablement solution, which automatically transforms and standardizes documents — be they EDI documents or just emails — from suppliers to meet grocer standards.
-Not only does this lead to more efficient transactions, but also increased communication fostered by the solution can help ease stress and tensions between suppliers and retailers, leading to a more collaborative relationship and increased success across all partners.
+Or they can invest in an integrated supplier enablement solution, which automatically transforms and standardizes documents — be they EDI documents or just emails — from suppliers to meet grocer standards.
+This leads to more efficient transactions, and increased communication fostered by the solution can help ease stress and tensions between suppliers and retailers, leading to a more collaborative relationship and increased success across all partners.

-To get the best in product diversity, you’ll need to work with suppliers at all levels of technical sophistication (even the ones still using fax machines).
-The OneTime solution starts by working with you to determine the document standards that work best for your business.
-Then our software automatically reformats information in everything from faxes to emails and PDFs into your desired format.
+To get the best in product diversity, you’ll need to work with suppliers at all levels of technical sophistication — even the ones still using fax machines.
+Supplier enablement determines the document standards that work best for your business, then automatically reformats information in everything from faxes to emails and PDFs into your desired format.
 No matter what kind of document your supplier sends in, you’ll receive all your data in your preferred format, making it easy to process transactions and send the data to your business systems.

-By automatically sending data from your suppliers to your business system(s), OneTime can also accelerate other business processes.
+By automatically sending data from your suppliers to your business system(s), a supplier enablement solution can also accelerate other business processes.
 For example, incoming order confirmations might trigger outbound purchase order updates, while inbound shipping details automate the reception of advanced shipping notices (ASNs).
-This automation not only saves you from having to respond to incoming messages manually but also ensures that all parties receive key information as quickly as possible, so orders can be processed and delivered faster than ever.
+This automation saves you from having to respond to incoming messages manually and ensures that all parties receive key information as quickly as possible, so orders can be processed and delivered faster than ever.